asheeeshh/gatsby-starter-biolink/README.md

     Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site, specifying the biolink starter.

     ```shell
-    # create a new Gatsby site using the blog starter
+    # create a new Gatsby site using the biolink starter
     gatsby new biolink https://github.com/asheeeshh/gatsby-starter-biolink
     ```